benjamin-heasly/MagicInputParser/README.md

 # MagicInputParser
 Matlab inputParser class plus fancy magic features that reduce typing.

 We like the Matlab [inputParser](http://www.mathworks.com/help/matlab/ref/inputparser-class.html) class.
-It makes argument processing mode declarative and more convenient.
+It makes argument processing more declarative and more convenient.

 It helps us adopt a consistent and maintainable style of parsing where:
  - Required arguments are positional and come first.